Why You Should Consider Mediation Over Traditional Litigation

 Privacy can be hard to come by these days.
 Do you want the juicy details of your cases to hit newspapers and websites before you’ve even walked out of the courtroom?
 Many cases involve private matters that can be embarrassing or painful to discuss in an open courtroom.
 For those who prioritize privacy, mediation offers a solution that protects the privacy of the parties and confidentiality of the process.
 Rather than having allegations or unfounded claims becoming public record, you can decide which information becomes public record.

 One of the biggest drawbacks of traditional litigation is the cost.
 No matter which side of a case you’re on, you could spend tens of thousands of dollars, or more, on legal representation.
 This is particularly true in contentious cases that drag out for months or years.
 In comparison, mediation often saves both sides a substantial amount of money and time.

 Burning a bridge can have serious professional or personal consequences, but this outcome may seem inevitable in traditionally litigated cases.
 Mediation focuses on open communication, allowing parties to maintain their relationship and remain respectful of each other.

 Looking for a calm and stress-free way to handle a legal conflict?
-Attorney Karina Lucid is a certified professional mediator and former member of the New Jersey State Roster of Court Appointed Mediators pursuant to NJ Ct Rule 1:40.
+Attorney Karina Lucid is a certified professional mediator.
 If you think mediation is a solution for your legal matter —call Lucid Law at (908) 350-7505.